aosmith16/practice-repo/README.md

 In particular, it can be difficult to experience a pull request as both the pullee and puller.
 In a working session you can practice on known repositories to see the entire process.

 I made a new branch and want to do a pull request.

+I'm going to do a second edit now.